Leptogenesis, Fermion Masses and Mixings in a SUSY $SU(5)$ GUT with $D_{4}$ Flavor Symmetry

-However, the leptogenesis mechanism can not be induced at the renormalizable level given that the neutrino Yuwaka coupling matrix is proportional to the identity matrix which leads to a vanishing lepton asymmetry.
-Therefore, we show that by introducing one nonrenormalizable operator as a correction to the neutrino Yukawa coupling matrix, our model can accommodate successfully the observed BAU via leptogenesis\footnote{ This is a known requirement in models predicting the tribimaximal mixing at the leading order, see for instance Refs. \cite{A21,A22}.
-The difference in the present model is that the leading order is giving by the trimaximal mixing.}.
+However, the leptogenesis mechanism can not be induced at the renormalizable level given that the neutrino Yukawa coupling matrix is proportional to the identity matrix which leads to a vanishing lepton asymmetry.
+Therefore, we show that by introducing one effective operator as a correction to the neutrino Yukawa coupling matrix, our model can accommodate successfully the observed BAU via leptogenesis\footnote{ This is a known requirement in models predicting the tribimaximal mixing (TBM) at the leading order, see for instance refs. \cite{A21,A22}.}.
 Our main results in the neutrino sector are:

 \begin{itemize} \item only the normal hierarchy (NH) for neutrino mass spectrum is allowed,

 \item only the lower octant of the atmospheric angle is allowed,

 \item the $CP$ conserving values of the Dirac $CP$ phase $\delta _{CP}$ are excluded,